ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.3.3.

-The solvers are stable and the notebook <--> print book maps are done.
-The draft of Chapter 3 is finished.

-Next up: v0.4.0: Anderson acceleration
+This is version v0.4.0: New stuff = Chapter 4: Anderson acceleration

 The plan is, for x > 2.